Steele dossier: Risk of contamination with Russian disinformation considered

 The dossier has been attacked by Trump supporters, especially Senators Chuck Grassley and Ron Johnson, with claims it contained Russian disinformation.
-The IG report describes how the FBI examined and rejected these claims.
-Under the heading "Crossfire Hurricane Team's Assessment of Potential Russian Influence on the Steele Election Reporting," the Inspector General's investigative team examined how seriously the FBI Crossfire Hurricane team had considered "whether Steele's election reports, or aspects of them, were the product of a Russian disinformation campaign".
+Those claims were rejected: Under the heading "Crossfire Hurricane Team's Assessment of Potential Russian Influence on the Steele Election Reporting," the Inspector General's investigative team examined how seriously the FBI Crossfire Hurricane team had considered "whether Steele's election reports, or aspects of them, were the product of a Russian disinformation campaign" and rejected the claims.

-Senators Grassley and Johnson alleged that some previously redacted footnotes in the IG report were a "bombshell": "According to their April 10 press release, the footnotes 'confirmed' that the Steele dossier, parts of which the FBI relied on to target Page, was the product of a Russian disinformation campaign."
-Later press releases were toned down and did not repeat the exact claims.
-Legal experts at Lawfare examined the unredacted footnotes and pushed back against these claims:
+Senators Grassley and Johnson claimed that some previously redacted footnotes in the IG report 'confirmed' that the dossier "was the product of a Russian disinformation campaign".
+Later press releases toned down their language and did not repeat their exact claims.
+Legal experts at Lawfare examined the unredacted footnotes and pushed back against their claims:

 LawFare includes a direct quote from a footnote affirming that, as of June 2017, the FBI had no evidence that Steele's network had been "penetrated or compromised":

 Lawfare rejected the two Senators' claims: "The new information in the two footnotes does not support the senators' initial claim that the footnotes confirm the existence of a Russian operation to disrupt the FBI's investigation.
 The footnotes only establish that the FBI received certain reports.
 The veracity of the information also remains unconfirmed."

 It is a fact that Steele and Oleg Deripaska ("Russian Oligarch 1") have had dealings with each other.
-While he was working for a law firm hired by Deripaska to track down money allegedly stolen from him by Paul Manafort, Steele was also working between 2014 and 2016 with the FBI and Justice Department in an unsuccessful classified effort to flip Deripaska so he could be an FBI informant.
+While Steele was working for a law firm hired by Deripaska to track down money allegedly stolen from him by Paul Manafort, Steele was also working between 2014 and 2016 with the FBI and Justice Department in an unsuccessful classified effort to flip Deripaska so he could be an FBI informant.
 This Deripaska/Steele association has been touted as a means whereby the Russians could get disinformation inserted into the dossier.
-The FBI rejected this theory as Priestap found it implausible.
+The FBI rejected this theory as Priestap found it implausible, and Steele has denied that Deripaska knew of the dossier's existence.
 The IG report stated:

 Bill Priestap further explained that "the Russians ... favored Trump, they're trying to denigrate Clinton ... [and] I don't know why you'd run a disinformation campaign to denigrate Trump on the side."